2015 Stanley Cup Final: Television

-In the U.S., the Finals were split between NBC and NBCSN, called by NBC Sports' lead commentary team of Mike Emrick, Eddie Olczyk, and Pierre McGuire; it was originally announced that games two and three were to be broadcast by NBCSN, with the rest on NBC.
-Game 2 was moved to NBC to serve as a lead-out for its coverage of the 2015 Belmont Stakes in favor of Game 4 on NBCSN.
-As Olczyk was also a contributor to NBC's Belmont coverage, he missed Game 2.
+In the U.S., the Final series were split between NBC and NBCSN, called by NBC Sports' lead commentary team of Mike Emrick, Eddie Olczyk, and Pierre McGuire; it was originally announced that games two and three were to be broadcast by NBCSN, with the rest on NBC.
+Game 2 was moved to NBC to serve as a lead-out for its coverage of the 2015 Belmont Stakes in favor of game 4 on NBCSN.
+As Olczyk was also a contributor to NBC's Belmont coverage, he missed game 2.

 In Canada, all six games were broadcast by CBC Television (through Hockey Night in Canada, as produced by Sportsnet through a brokerage agreement) in English, TVA Sports in French, and Omni Television in Punjabi.
 These were the first Stanley Cup Final under Rogers Communications' exclusive national broadcast rights to the NHL in Canada.

 This was the second-most watched Stanley Cup Final on U.S. television since 1995, trailing only the 2013 Stanley Cup Final, with an average 3.2 Nielsen rating and 5.6 million viewers on NBC and NBCSN.
 Game 6 was seen by 7.6 million viewers nationally on NBC.
-Ratings for Game 6 were especially strong in Chicago and Tampa Bay: it was the most-watched NHL broadcast locally in Chicago history, and the second-highest in Tampa Bay.
+Ratings for game 6 were especially strong in Chicago and Tampa Bay: it was the most-watched NHL broadcast locally in Chicago history, and the second-highest in Tampa Bay.
 By contrast, ratings in Canada dropped significantly, making it the lowest-rated Stanley Cup Final since 2009.
 Game 6, facing competition from a Team Canada match in the 2015 FIFA Women's World Cup, and the Toronto Blue Jays (which had seen increased ratings due to a long winning streak), was the lowest-rated deciding NHL playoff game on Canadian television since the 2003 Stanley Cup Final.